 DataFrame: It is a 2-dimensional labeled data structure with columns of potentially different types.
 You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 It is generally the most commonly used pandas object.

 Note: The CSV file used in example below can be downloaded from here: weather.csv

 Shape: (14, 5) Features: Index([u'Outlook', u'Temperature', u'Humidity', u'Windy', u'Play'], dtype='object') Feature matrix: Outlook Temperature Humidity Windy 0 overcast hot high False 1 overcast cool normal True 2 overcast mild high True 3 overcast hot normal False 4 rainy mild high False Response vector: 0 yes 1 yes 2 yes 3 yes 4 yes Name: Play, dtype: object

 Step 2: Splitting the dataset

 One important aspect of all machine learning models is to determine their accuracy.
-Now, in order to determine their accuracy, one can train the model using the given dataset and then predict the response values for same dataset using that model and hence, find the accuracy of model.
+Now, in order to determine their accuracy, one can train the model using the given dataset and then predict the response values for the same dataset using that model and hence, find the accuracy of the model.